dxps/eda_go_kafka/p3__order_svc/order/readme.md

    $> curl -v -H "Content-Type: application/json" -d '{"products":[{"productCode":"12345","quantity":2}],"customer":{"firstName":"Tom","lastName":"Hardy","emailAddress":"tom.hardy@email.com","shippingAddress":{"line1":"123 Anywhere St","city":"Anytown","state":"AL","postalCode":"12345"}}}' http://localhost:8080/orders
    ```

-1. Verify an event reached the Topic.
-You should see a response in the consumer output like this:
+1. Verify that an event reached the topic.
+In the previously started consumer output, you should see a response like this:
    ```json
    {
      "EventBase": {